-subject to clause 2.6(3), in respect of historical non-financial information publicly disclosed pursuant to clause 2.4(1), whether (and, if not, the respects in which it does not), in the independent auditor’s opinion, the airport has complied in all material respects with the requirements, including guidance (if any) issued pursuant to this determination, and the information is based on the records examined under clause 2.6(1)(vi); and
+subject to clause 2.6(3), in respect of historical non-financial information publicly disclosed pursuant to clause 2.4(1), whether (and, if not, the respects in which it does not), in the independent auditor’s opinion, the airport has complied in all material respects with the requirements, including guidance (if any) issued pursuant to this determination, and the information is based on the records examined under clause 2.6(1)(vi).

-in respect of the Report on the Initial Regulatory Asset Value pursuant to clause 2.10(1), whether (and, if not, the respects in which it does not), in the independent auditor’s opinion, that information has been prepared in all material respects in accordance with this determination.

 In respect of non-financial information, independent auditors may rely on records that are sourced from a third party.

 Certificates